react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 In addition, new `SFSymbol` and `MaterialSymbol` components are exported from `@react-navigation/native` to render these icons directly.

+SF Symbol names can also refer to custom symbols in the app's asset catalog.
+React Navigation uses a system symbol when the name matches one, then falls back to the custom symbol.

 The new [`PlatformIcon`](elements.md#platformicon) component from `@react-navigation/elements` can render an icon object directly.
 It renders an image, SF Symbol, or Material Symbol based on the icon object:

 ```js